MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machines.md

 1. Select the **Domain join type** the machine uses.

-1. If the **'Microsoft Entra hybrid join (preview)'** is selected, the following information is required:
+1. If the **'Microsoft Entra hybrid join'** is selected, the following information is required:
    - **DNS domain name** : The DNS name of the Active Directory domain you want to use for connecting and provisioning hosted machines.
 For example, corp.contoso.com.
    - **Organizational unit (optional)** : An organizational unit (OU) is a container within an Active Directory domain, which can hold users, groups, and computers.
 Make sure that this OU is enabled to sync with Microsoft Entra Connect.
 Provisioning fails if this OU isn't syncing.
    - **Username UPN** : The username, in user principal name (UPN) format, you want to use for connecting the hosted machines to your Active Directory domain.
 For example, svcDomainJoin@corp.contoso.com.
 This service account must have permission to join computers to the domain and, if set, the target OU.
    - **Domain password** : The password for the user.
     > [!NOTE]
-    > It takes 10-15 minutes to provision a new network connection with Microsoft Entra hybrid join (preview) domain join type.
+    > It takes 10-15 minutes to provision a new network connection with Microsoft Entra hybrid join domain join type.

 :::image type="content" source="media/hosted-machines/create-network-connection.png" alt-text="Screenshot of the New network connection dialog.":::